 Option 3: Paper Log

-A small notebook works too.
-Keep it in your glove box or center console.
-Write down your odometer reading when you leave for a shop, jot down the destination and business purpose, then record the ending reading when you get home.
-Total it up at the end of each week.
+A small notebook in your glove box or center console works too.
+Write down your odometer reading when you leave for a shop, jot the destination and business purpose, then record the ending reading when you get home.
+Total it up weekly.

-It’s low-tech, but it’s IRS-compliant and it costs nothing.
+It’s low-tech but IRS-compliant and costs nothing.
 Some experienced shoppers prefer paper because it doesn’t depend on battery life or cell service.
-The downside is that you’ll need to transfer the data to a spreadsheet or your tax software at year end.
-That can be tedious if you’ve done a lot of shops.
+The downside is you’ll need to transfer data to a spreadsheet or tax software at year end — which can be tedious after a high-volume year.

 What to Do at Tax Time

 If you used an app, export your annual mileage report and save it with your other tax documents.
 Most apps produce a PDF or spreadsheet sorted by date with deductible miles totaled.
-For mystery shopping mileage, that total goes on Schedule C, Part II, line 9 (car and truck expenses).
+That total goes on Schedule C, Part II, Line 9 (car and truck expenses).
 Multiply total business miles by 72.5 cents for your deduction amount.

 If you used a spreadsheet or paper log, add up all your business miles for the year and do the same calculation.
 Keep your log on file for at least three years after filing — that’s the standard IRS audit window.

 You’ll also report your odometer reading for January 1 and December 31, and the total miles you drove the vehicle for all purposes during the year.
 This is how the IRS verifies your business-use percentage.
-Make a habit of noting your odometer on the first day of each year and the last.
+Make a habit of noting your odometer on the first and last day of each year.

-Don’t forget: Parking fees and tolls paid during mystery shopping trips are separately deductible on top of the standard mileage rate.
+Parking fees and tolls paid during mystery shopping trips are separately deductible on top of the standard mileage rate.
 Keep those receipts or note them in your log.
-They don’t count against your mileage deduction — they’re an additional write-off.
+They don’t reduce your mileage deduction — they’re an additional write-off.

 Common Mileage Tracking Mistakes to Avoid

-• Starting to track mid-year.
-Every mile you drove before you started tracking is gone.
-There’s no way to reconstruct it without records.
-Start from day one of every year — ideally, from the very first shop you ever take.
+- Starting to track mid-year.
+Every mile you drove before you started logging is gone.
+There’s no reliable way to reconstruct it without records.
+Start from day one of every year — ideally from the very first shop you ever take.

-• Recording suspiciously round numbers.
-Logs that show exactly 50 miles for every single trip look fabricated.
+- Recording suspiciously round numbers.
+Logs showing exactly 50 miles for every single trip look fabricated.
 Real driving produces irregular numbers.
-Log what you actually drove, not rounded estimates.
+Log what you actually drove.

-• Using the wrong year’s rate.
+- Using the wrong year’s rate.
 The rate changes annually.
-Make sure you’re applying the 2026 rate (72.5 cents) to 2026 miles, not the 2025 rate.
-Mixing them up overstates or understates your deduction.
+Make sure you’re applying the 2026 rate (72.5 cents) to 2026 miles.
+Mixing years overstates or understates your deduction.

-• Mixing personal and business miles.
+- Mixing personal and business miles.
 If you stop for lunch during a shopping route, that detour doesn’t count.
-Log only the direct business-related driving.
+Log only direct business-related driving.
 Good apps make this easy by letting you mark each trip individually.

 Making Mileage Work as Part of Your Back-Office Routine